BtheGit/raymarcher/README.md

 - ~~Enable wall slipping. it's impossible to slip along walls when you're right up against them.
 Perhaps a combination of creating an artifical limit to keep player from directly contacting wall as well as a calculation to move perpendicular at some velocity if you are not directly walking into a wall but at an angle.~~
 - ~~Using bokeh now causes the whole thing to break on resizes.
 Might not be possible to workaround without pushing new updates to bokeh (other than a conditional render - so tiles without canvas height will fall back to a default color like fire engine red).
 The issue is that on a window resize event the bokeh field canvas is resized to its parent's client sizes.
 But in this case, the parent doesn't have a client size since it's not attached to the dom~~
 - Minimap does not render correctly when map grid is not square
-- Seams at the bottom of walls showing.
+- ~~Seams at the bottom of walls showing.~~
 - Refactor casting algorithm from player class to screen class.
 At this point the logic is split with walls in the player and floors in the screen.
 There is some logic in having the player have a cast method (hit scanning and collision detection with NOCs and what not) but for simplicity let's put it all in one place for now.
+- It would be great to reverse the calculations that effectively make every grid reversed.
+That means likely changing the render direction

 ### Random working notes / Plan